apmason/VaraMocap/README.md

 ```
 to your `DefaultEngine.ini` so that the plugin can be communicated to from another device on your network (the VR headset).

+To bring the plugin in to another project you'll need to build this project, then copy `Vara` in `Plugins/Vara` over to your new project.

 Please contribute if you feel so inclined.
 This is an evolving project.